evolvingstuff/vdw2/content/posts/many-chronic-health-diseases-and-infections-can-controlled-by-40-ng-of-vitamin-d.md

 ---

-#### VitaminDwiki - &lt;a href=&quot;/posts/prevent-a-covid-death-9-dollars-of-vitamin-d-or-900000-dollars-of-vaccine&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023&quot;&gt;Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023&lt;/a&gt;
+#### VitaminDWiki - &lt;a href=&quot;/posts/prevent-a-covid-death-9-dollars-of-vitamin-d-or-900000-dollars-of-vaccine&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023&quot;&gt;Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023&lt;/a&gt;

 AST Structure: